Angelina Muñiz-Huberman: Awards

-She has been awarded the Xavier Villaurrutia Award (1985), for her short story Huerto cerrado, huerto sellado; the Sor Juana Inés de la Cruz Prize (1993), for her novel Dulcinea encantada, and the National Prize for Arts and Literature (2018), in the field of Linguistics and Literature.
+She has been awarded the Xavier Villaurrutia Award (1985), for her short story collection Huerto cerrado, huerto sellado, the Sor Juana Inés de la Cruz Prize (1993), for her novel Dulcinea encantada, and the National Prize for Arts and Literature (2018), in the field of Linguistics and Literature.
 She also holds the José Fuentes Mares, Magda Donato, Woman of Valor Word, Manuel Levinsky, Protagonista de la Literatura Mexicana, the Orden Isabel la Católica, the Escuela Nacional de Altos Estudios de la Facultad de Filosofía y Letras recognition and the Arqueles Vela Medal, awarded by the Sociedad Mexicana de Geografía y Estadística (Mexican Society of Geography and Statistics).
-On January 14, 2021, she was awarded the 7th chair of the Academia Mexicana de la Lengua (The Mexican Academy of Language), a vacancy left by the death of the Mexican anthropologist, philosopher, and historian Miguel León-Portilla.
+On January 14, 2021, she was awarded the 7th chair of the Academia Mexicana de la Lengua (The Mexican Academy of Language), a vacancy left by the death of the Mexican anthropologist, philosopher and historian Miguel León-Portilla.
+Muñiz-Huberman is also a corresponding member of the Academia Espírito-santense de Letras, Vitória, Espírito Santo, Brazil.